the-turing-way/the-turing-way/book/website/collaboration/hybrid-collab/hybrid-collab-guidelines.md

 ### Ways to Reduce Distractions

-- Support online participants in booking co-working spaces near their location equipped with necessary basic facilities such as internet, electricity, and work desks.
+- Support online participants in booking co-working spaces near their location that are equipped with necessary basic facilities such as internet, electricity, and work desks.
 - Share comprehensive information about the available facilities and support resources and provide guidance on accessing them through facilitation documents.
 - Encourage speakers and attendees who are engaging online to blur their background and to limit background noise as much as possible.